Alex Call Player Props: Nationals vs. Royals

 Alex Call At The Plate

-- Call is batting .209 with eight doubles, three home runs and 23 walks.
+- Call is hitting .206 with eight doubles, three home runs and 24 walks.

-- Call has had at least one RBI in 27.7% of his games this year (13 of 47), with more than one RBI five times (10.6%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 27.1% of his games this season, Call has notched at least one RBI.
+In five of those games (10.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.